-- Leads to a baccalaureate, associate, or undergraduate professional degree. - Leads to a postsecondary vocational certificate or degree in a program of at least 600 clock hours, 16 semesters, or 24 quarter credit hours.
+- Leads to a baccalaureate, associate, or undergraduate professional degree. - Leads to a postsecondary vocational certificate or degree in a program of at least 600clock hours, 16 semesters, or 24 quarter credit hours.

-Program completion must prepare the student for gainful employment in a recognized occupation and be approved on the Title IV Program Participation agreement with the US Department of Education.
+Program must be an approved program and listed on the Title IV Program Participation agreement with the US Department of Education.